lifechurch/example-go/README.md

   only:
     - master
 ```
 Production works exactly like all the other stages as far as [k8s-deploy-helper](https://github.com/lifechurch/k8s-deploy-helper) is concerned.
 In this example however, we made deploying to production a manual job.
-Once production finishes, we tag the docker image that just got rolled out to production as latest.
+Once production finishes, it destroys the canaries and then tags the docker image that just got rolled out to production as latest.

 That's pretty much it.
 Take a look at the k8s-deploy-helper source code if you have any questions, it should be fairly self explanatory.